Chapter 27: Awakening the Sleeping King and the Blessing of the North Wind

 “Who is your father?”
 I asked as we drifted up into the air and moved at the speed of wind across the quickly changing landscape.

 “Father, I have come to see you and have brought a visitor from another world.
-Please, let us in!”
+Please let us in!”
 Zephyr called out and the blizzard winds subsided.
-We went side-by-side through the dark halls and the zephyr brought me at last to a throne room where a spirit shaped like an elderly man sat on a chair ornately carved with snowflakes.
+We went side-by-side through the dark halls and the zephyr brought me at last to a throne room where a spirit shaped like an elderly man sat on a throne ornately carved with snowflakes.

 The North Wind’s white beard and hair blew wildly around his face and head as he sat completely still in his place of power.
 His eyes were the gray color of storm clouds and in their very center they glowed with an unearthly bright light.
 “At last, my long-lost daughter Wind Across My Face, comes home to visit me!” he said.
 “How long have I waited for this day.”
 The god rose eagerly from his chair and embraced Zephyr in a tornadic burst of energy that nearly pushed me out of the throne room.